AK6DN/rx02_emulator/README.md

   s(how)        -- show current unit filename assignments p(rint)       -- print full emulation state
-  i(nit)        -- initialize emulator (like unibus INIT) w(rite)       -- write current configuration into the SETUP.INI file
+  i(nit)        -- initialize emulator (like unibus INIT) k(ill)        -- kill the emulator (reset and restart, like reset button) w(rite)       -- write current configuration into the SETUP.INI file z(ap) STAMP   -- set current timestamp for file access
-  h(elp)        -- display this text
+                   format is: YYYY-MM-DD HH:MM:SS or YYYY-MM-DD HH:MM h(elp)        -- display this text

 Note: chars in () are optional.
 Case does not matter.